basho/basho_docs/source/languages/en/riak/ops/running/lager.md

 * `off` --- Console log messages will be disabled

-In addition to the the placement of console logs, you can also choose the severity of those messages from the following four options:
+In addition to the the placement of console logs, you can also choose the severity of those messages using the `log.console.level` parameter.
+The following four options are available:

 * `info` (the default)
 * `debug`